dunnand2/google-homepage/README.md

-This is a project to recreate Google's homepage
+This is a simple CSS and HTML exercise to recreate Google's Homepage.